Bazz-B/job-trend-analysis/README.md

 # Data Analysis

--Frequency Distribution:

-Analyze the frequency distribution of categorical variables to understand the distribution of different categories.
-Example: BAR CHART showing the distribution of job industries.

--Pie Charts:

-Display the proportion of different Industries using pie charts.
-Example: Use a PIE CHART to show the proportion of job skills.
+- Histogram:

+Histogram bar of job postings that are distributed over the three months based on the dataset collected.

--Word Clouds:
+- Word Clouds:

-Generate WORDCLOUD to visually represent the most frequently occurring words in job skills.
+To showcase the most frequently mentioned words in job skills.
+Gives us a glance into the job skills that are frequently highlighted in job postings.

--MAPS:
+- Bar Chart:

+Illustrating the top five skills, categorized by different industries.
+Unlike the Word Cloud, this chart specifically breaks down the most crucial skills based on industry, providing a clearer understanding of the skill requirements in each sector.

+- MAPS:

 Use TABLEAU to generate maps and frequency of job postings based on location in Malaysia.

--SARIMA MODEL & ARIMA MODEL
+- ARIMA Model & SARIMA Model

 To make predictions based on patterns from the data collected.
 A conclusion shall be made based on the value of Mean Absolute Error (MAE) and Mean Squared Error (MSE).